wp-plugins/groups/readme.txt

 = 1.2.4 =
 * Minor improvements on Options screen
+* Added show="users" option to [groups_group_info] shortcode which lists user logins for users in a group - rather experimental as it doesn't offer any sorting, pagination, linking or other options

 = 1.2.3 =
 * New shortcode [groups_join group="..."] lets a user join the given group